 Great!
 Cause I've got a video for you on that exact topic.

-Those of you who already learned about my favorite conversation technique, will have a slight advantage with what I teach in this new video, but it will work well for everyone.
+Those of you who already learned about my favorite conversation technique, will have a slight advantage with what I teach in this new video (so click that link!), but it will work well for everyone.

 (Do you prefer reading rather than watching a video?
 Just scroll down!)